-Model uncertainties are either estimated and allocated to technical reserves in the Solvency II balance sheet in a way that maximises these reserves or dealt with in the model on a conservative basis.
+The impact of model uncertainties on the Solvency II balance sheet is either estimated and allocated to technical reserves in a way that maximises these reserves or used to adjust the model in a way that favours policyholders.

 Data uncertainties are also addressed on a conservative basis.
 Data quality projects drive continuous improvement in the reliability of data used for best estimate calculations.